webguru103/smooch-docs/source/rest/index.md

 These webhook APIs require a `jwt` credential with `app` level scope.
 Furthermore, a webhook can only operate within the scope of a single Smooch app.

-When a webhook event is triggered, a JSON payload will be posted to the URL configured in your webhook object.
+When a webhook trigger is triggered, a JSON payload will be posted to the URL configured in your webhook object.
 You can see an example of this payload to the right.

 ## Create webhook